-- If PLC is in operation, the message "PLC running.
-Does it stop?(Y/N)" appears.
-Press the IYI.
-IVI or INPUTI key to continue the res - Press the [Y], [y] or [INPUT] key to continue the restoration. - If the tool data is being sorted, the operation message "File access error" is displayed and the restoration cannot be executed. - •For the custom data, the restoration cannot be canceled during its execution.
+- •If PLC is in operation, the message "PLC running.
+Does it stop?(Y/N)" appears. - Press the [Y], [y] or [INPUT] key to continue the res- - If the tool data is being sorted, the operation message "File access error" is displayed and the restoration cannot be executed. - •For the custom data, the restoration cannot be canceled during its execution.

-(8) The restoration is completed without error.
+(9) The restoration is completed without error.